-- Review of all training and certification plans - Review of all referrals received for that quarter/6-month period and the outcome (i.e. approved, denied, referred out, etc.)
+- Review of a minimum of 4 current charts - Review of all team Group Coaching documentation - Review of all team member individual supervision documentation - Review of all training and certification plans - Review of all referrals received for that quarter/6 month period and the outcome (i.e. approved, denied, referred out, etc.)